Emilia-Capital/comment-hacks/readme.txt

 == Changelog ==

+= 1.9.5 =

+* Added a link to remove the author's URL from the comment from the frontend.
+* Fix comment policy function for admins and editors.

 = 1.0 =

 * Initial version.

 Note: The initial version is based on the plugin formerly known as "Yoast Comment Hacks" to remove the branding since Yoast no longer owns the plugin.